ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/security/authentication/lets-encrypt-certificates.markdown

 Once the renewed certificate is obtained, [it will be replaced](../../../server/security/authentication/certificate-renewal-and-rotation) in all the nodes of the cluster without needing to shut down any server.

 {WARNING: Warning}
-Automatic renewals of certificates are available only if you obtained your certificate using the Setup Wizard and got your free RavenDB domain.
+Automatic certificate renewal is available only if you obtained your certificate using the Setup Wizard and got your free RavenDB domain.
 Independently obtained certificates will not renew automatically, even if issued by Let's Encrypt.
 {WARNING/}

 When running as a cluster, the replacement process is a distributed operation.
 It involves sending the new certificate to all nodes, and requires all nodes to confirm that they have recieved and replaced the certificate.